SamLeeBYU/StatisticsBlog/content/post/2023-12-16-byu-traffic-citations-eda.md

 ![](/img/byu-traffic-citations/lags.png)

 A lag variable is just the response variable but from the past.
 A pth lag is $Y_\{t-p\}$, where p is the time interval and $Y_t$ is the response variable for each period $t$.
 For those who haven't seen lag variables before it might seem weird to form a regression such that $Y_t=\beta_0+\beta_pY_{t-p}+\epsilon_t$, but that's exactly what we're doing.
-The graph you see above is a graph of the the coefficients, $p$.
+The graph you see above is a graph of the coefficients, $p$.
 We normally use lag variables when we suspect we have highly dependent data.
 We usually expect that as $p$ increases the coefficient $\beta_p$ shrinks to zero.
 In other words, the response from $p$ time periods ago becomes less of a good metric to predict the response variable right now (at time $t$).

 What we see here is really interesting in regards to this question.
 The coefficients peak at exactly 7, 14, 21, and 28.
 These are multiples of 7.
 This implies that the daily number of fines are dependent about the daily number of fines from one week, two weeks, three weeks ago, and four weeks ago more so than it is than, say two days ago.
 This may be evidence that the parking police have a weekly quota, but we will see in the next question why this is nuanced.
 This is most likely due to the fact that every Saturday parking demand drastically falls and parking rules become much more lax.